mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api/index.md

 In [Example 1](#example-1) a self-signed, wildcard certificate was used.
 In a production scenario, a valid certificate signed by a well-known, trusted certificate authority should be used instead.
 Each instance of the Kubernetes API should also be accessed using a stable domain name such as `devkubernetes01.example.com` rather than an IP address.

-Requirements:
+**Requirements:**

 * A certificate (and matching private key) valid for each of the domains used to expose the Kubernetes API (for example, `devkubernetes01.example.com` and `devkubernetes02.example.com`).
 * The CA certificate(s) of above certificate (in case these are not already trusted by the operating system);
 * DNS is configured in such a way that each of the abovementioned domains resolve to the IP address(es) of the public DC/OS agent(s) where HAProxy will be running (for example, `devkubernetes01.example.com` and `devkubernetes02.example.com` both resolve to `35.233.213.97s`).

-How these three items are addressed is highly dependent on your setup, and as such, for the remaining of this example it is assumed that these items have been addressed.
+How these three items are addressed is highly dependent on your setup, and as such, for the remaining of this example it is assumed that these requirements have been met.

 Replace the `haproxy.pem` file created in [Example 1](#example-1) with new files, each containing: